Clan Skene: Clan chief

-On 17 February 1994 Danus George Moncrieff Skene of Skene, Baron of Skene was recognised by the Lord Lyon King of Arms as Chief of the Name and Arms of Skene.
+On 17 February 1994 Danus George Moncrieff Skene of Skene, Representer of the Baronial House Skene of Skene was recognised by the Lord Lyon King of Arms as Chief of the Name and Arms of Skene.
 His son, Dugald, was also recognised in the matriculation as the heir apparent.
 Danus Skene had matriculated his arms as Skene of Halyards in 1992.
 In 1672 John Skene of Halyards had matriculated his arms in the Lord Lyon's register and it was established that he was lineally descended from chief James Skene of that Ilk who died in around 1604.
 In Danus Skene's petition to the Lord Lyon he argued that upon the death of Alexander Skene in 1827 with no male issue, the succession passed to the next most senior line, the Skenes of Halyards, which the Lord Lyon accepted.
-After his death in 2016, his only son Dugald became chief and Baron of Skene.
+After his death in 2016, his only son Dugald became chief.